peeyushsrj/peeyushsrj.github.io/_posts/2021-01-22-how-this-blog-works.md

 Blog setting up should be easy and intuitive.
 I use Github page to do it!

-## My Blogging Flow

-1. Edit locally in word; save to one drive; upload to github. **Forever**
-2. Central place for all blog entries.
-You can fast edit on cloud in case of mistake!
-3. Almost no time to deploy. [check this](https://github.com/peeyushsrj/peeyushsrj.github.io/issues/9)
-4. Extensible - add Newsletter, comments, social linking, developing webpages etc.

 ## Why to blogging?

 1. Your thoughts, or selves in a timeline.
 Footprints.